Meet Our Veterinarians

 Julie Kopser, DVM — Chief of Staff

-Dr. Julie Kopser, our Chief of Staff, is a graduate of Tufts University in N. Grafton, MA.
-She performed her internship at Angell Memorial Animal Hospital in Boston, and became an integral part of our hospital when she joined our staff in 1994.
+Dr. Julie Kopser, our Chief of Staff, is a graduate of Tufts University in N. Grafton, MA, and she performed her internship at Angell Memorial Animal Hospital in Boston.
+When Dr. Kopser joined our staff in 1994, she became an integral part of our hospital.

-She has enhanced our hospital with a passion for her work and her love of learning.
-Dr. Kopser provides medical, surgical services for dogs, cats and exotic pets.
-Medical services include general medicine, ultrasound, echocardiography and chemotherapy.
+Dr. Kopser has enhanced our hospital with a passion for her work and her love of learning.
+She provides medical and surgical services for dogs, cats, and exotic pets.
+Medical services include general medicine, ultrasound, echocardiography, and chemotherapy.
 Surgical services include soft tissue and orthopedics such as patellar luxation repair and cruciate repair.
 One of the most exciting and rewarding cases that Dr. Kopser has treated combined both medicine and surgery.
 Using echocardiography, she diagnosed a four month old puppy with a serious heart defect (patent ductus arteriosis) and was then able to surgically correct the defect with the help of the skilled team of CVH employees.

 Brian Holub, DVM